KUMA-Capstone/Machine-Learning/README.md

 - Daylio Mood Data

   This data includes features such as full_date, date, weekday, time, sub_mood, activities, and mood.
 We only use the weekday, sub_mood, and activities features.
-Based on the weekday feature, we create a new feature called "is_weekend" to indicate whether the day is a weekend or not.
+Based on the weekday feature, we created a new feature called "is_weekend" to indicate whether the day is a weekend or not.
 If it is a weekend, it is assigned a value of 1, otherwise 0.

   After performing feature engineering, the next step is to split the dataset into training and testing sets.
 The mood feature plays the role of the label.
 We use a splitting ratio of 60% for training data and 40% for testing data.
-This ratio is chosen because the data we have is insufficient, and a larger testing dataset is required.
+This ratio is chosen because our data is insufficient, and a larger testing dataset is required.
 The training data will increase later due to oversampling.

   Oversampling is performed because the distribution of each label value differs significantly.
 This is necessary to avoid overfitting of the model.
 After oversampling, encoding is applied.
 For the independent variables, we use one-hot encoding, while for the dependent variable, we use ordinal encoding since the label values need to be ordered from 0 (very poor) to 4 (very good).